Water experts in Florida agree, as well as take exception, to a new report that says Lake Okeechobee is the dirtiest lake in the United States.

 The report said that an amount of lead was detected in its most recent samples.
 There is no safe level of lead, and its presence in lakes is unnatural.
 Additionally, the report said turbidity here was the second-highest of all evaluated lakes after Utah Lake, giving the impression of rather cloudy water.
-One cause for the murky appearance of Lake Okeechobee may be high levels of phosphorus, which stimulates algae growth.

-"The study evaluated eight of the most commonly measured characteristics that suggest a lake's cleanliness level, like dissolved oxygen, phosphorus, lead and turbidity, among others, and found only 46 of the country's 100 biggest lakes had at least three of those pollution factors measured between January 1, 2020 and July 15, 2025, so it's possible some of those lakes that might not have been sampled during that time are actually dirtier," Smith said.
+"The study evaluated eight of the most commonly measured characteristics that suggest a lake's cleanliness level, like dissolved oxygen, phosphorus, lead and turbidity, among others, and found only 46 of the country's 100 biggest lakes had at least three of those pollution factors measured between January 1, 2020 and July 15, 2025, so it's possible some of those lakes that might not have been sampled during that time are actually dirtier," Smart said.

 "Pollutants continue to flow into the lake from the north.
 What really needs to happen is the lake needs to be dredged, but just imagine the size of that project and the price tag," he said.